pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ##PCRs
 Run a long QC PCR and a short PCR to amplify the template for MmeI.
+QC PCR takes 4.5 hours.
 ###QC PCR

 |				|Final			|1x (ul)		| __x			|